 Dolnych Wałów, Gliwice / Niederwallstrasse, Gleiwitz.
 Source: Google Street View

-In terms of Niederwallstraße itself, it is visible on Google Street View: face the house (the apartments are shown on a blue plaque as numbers 17-25), turn to the left, and you’ll see the main post office located just beyond the crossroads.
-It was built at the turn of the last century and as such would have been the same when great grandmother and grandmother were there.
+Niederwallstraße 17–25 is visible on Google Street View.
+Face the house you see in the image above (the apartment numbers are shown on a blue plaque), turn to the left, and you’ll see the main post office located just beyond the crossroads.
+It was built at the turn of the last century and would have looked pretty much the same as this when our grandparents lived here.